Healthcare in the United States: Impact of drug companies

 The US, along with New Zealand, make up the only countries in the world that allows direct-to-consumer advertising of prescription drugs.
+The Food and Drug Administration in the United States, mainly under the Federal Food, Drug, and Cosmetic Act, oversees the advertising of prescription drugs to ensure accurate and truthful communication.
 In 2015, the American Medical Association called for the banning of direct-to-consumer advertising because it is linked with increased drug prices.
+Physicians, via various FDA surveys, conveyed varying thoughts regarding ads as they believe while patients were getting more involved in their own healthcare, they felt pressured to prescribe specific drugs or felt concern over methods of communication about risks and benefits of the drug.
 Still, other evidence cites that there are some benefits to direct-to-consumer advertising, such as encouraging patients to see the doctor, diagnosis of rare diseases, and the removal of stigma associated with the disease.

 When healthcare legislation was being written in 2009, the drug companies were asked to support the legislation in return for not allowing importation of drugs from foreign countries.
+There were and are many complications regarding drug legislation due to the relationship between pharmaceutical companies and the federal government.
+Legislation relating to drug prices in particular tends to cause several issues.
+The Inflation Reduction Act of 2022, while still undergoing negotiations for roughly the next two years, attempts to renegotiate drug prices by amending the non-interference clause in the Medicare Part D program.
+The non-interference clause states that the government is prohibited from interfering in negotiations with drug manufacturers, insurers and pharmacies.

 Healthcare reform debate

 In 2008, prior to the major healthcare reform in 2010, Americans were divided in their views of the US health system; 45% said that the US system was best and 39% said that other countries' systems are better.

 Much of the historical debate around healthcare reform centered around single-payer healthcare, and particularly pointing to the hidden costs of treating the uninsured while free-market advocates point to freedom of choice in purchasing health insurance and unintended consequences of government intervention, citing the Health Maintenance Organization Act of 1973.

 According to a 2020 study published in The Lancet, a single-payer universal healthcare system could save 68,000 lives and $450 billion in national healthcare expenditure annually, while another 2022 study published in the PNAS, estimated that a universal healthcare system could have saved more than 338,000 lives during the COVID-19 pandemic in the US from its start until March 2022.

 Ultimately, a single-payer healthcare, sometimes called "socialized medicine", was not adopted in the final ACA.